OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 #### MASVS-L2: Defense-in-Depth

 MASVS-L2 introduces advanced security controls that go beyond the standard requirements.
-To fulfil L2, a threat model must exist, and security must be an integral part of the app's architecture and design.
+To fulfill L2, a threat model must exist, and security must be an integral part of the app's architecture and design.
 This level is appropriate for applications that handle sensitive data, such as mobile banking.

 #### MASVS-R: Resiliency Against Reverse Engineering and Tampering